thegetty/terracottas/source/views/guide.md

     Fragmentary standing woman wearing a peplos, fifth century <span class="smcaps">BC</span>.
 -   [**98.AD.124** <i></i>{:class="ion-link"}][124966]{:target="blank"}:
-    Head and neck of a woman, with her hair arranged in a bun at the top of the head.
-A headscarf is tied in a knot at the peak of the forehead, and there are holes in the earlobes for the attachment of earrings; second century <span class="smcaps">BC</span>.
+    Head and neck of a woman with her hair arranged in a bun at the top of the head; a headscarf is tied in a knot at the peak of the forehead, and there are holes in the earlobes for the attachment of earrings; second century <span class="smcaps">BC</span>.
 -   [**98.AD.130** <i></i>{:class="ion-link"}][125001]{:target="blank"}: